Catch up on all the big plays and best moments from today’s game in our live blog from Caitlin!

 Winners and losers

 Available now from Henry!

-According to rbsdm.com, the biggest play of the game by Expected Points Added (EPA) was Jacksonville’s first-quarter fumble in the red zone.
-The play of the game by Win Probability was a tie between that play and the highlight shown below.
+According to rbsdm.com, the biggest play of the game by Expected Points Added (EPA) was Trevor Lawrence’s third-quarter interception.
+The play of the game by Win Probability was Jacksonville’s failed goal-line conversion at the end of the first half.

 Key stat (traditional)

 On throws to begin a drive, C.J.
 Stroud completed 8 of 9 passes for 108 yards (13.5 yards per attempt).
 On all other passes, Stroud went 19 of 28 for 196 yards (7 yards per attempt).